Birth Injuries Attorney in Philadelphia, Pennsylvania

 experienced um expert in in that field

-Injuries may also develop after birth.
-A newborn may initially show good Apgar scores and stable oxygen levels, yet conditions like patent ductus arteriosus or other complications could go undiagnosed and unmanaged in the early hours or days of life.
-As birth injuries span a broad spectrum, having an experienced expert to address these concerns effectively is essential.
+Beyond the delivery itself, injuries can also develop after birth.
+A child may appear healthy with strong Apgar scores and normal oxygenation, yet conditions such as a patent ductus arteriosus or other complications may go undiagnosed or untreated in the early hours or days of life.

 More Videos From This Lawyer